-The post-processing model as estimated for the Hamburg Weather Mast should in principle be transferable to other locations.
+The post-processing model as estimated for the Hamburg Weather Mast should, in principle, be transferable to other locations.
 This may be tested using observations from other weather masts in the model region.
-However, difficulties may arise because even the observations on the different masts are processed differently or are made with different measuring instruments.
-Furthermore, different topography and other local parameters can introduce systematic biases.
-At other locations only measurements of the 10 m are available, and it would be of interest to assess how well are estimates of gust statistics at higher levels which are only based on observations at 10 m.
-Ultimate goal would be to provide estimates of vertical gust statistics at any location of the domain of the COSMO-REA6 reanalysis.
+However, difficulties may arise because observations from different masts might be processed differently or made with different instruments.
+Furthermore, different topography or other local parameters could introduce systematic biases.
+Moreover, at other locations, only measurements of the 10 m are available; however it would be of interest to assess how well gust statistics that are only based on observations at 10 m would be estimated at higher levels.
+The ultimate goal of this work would be to provide estimates of vertical gust statistics at any location in the COSMO-REA6 reanalysis domain.